ZacharyKeatings/grout/docs/USER_GUIDE.md

 **Save Sync** - Controls save synchronization behavior:

 - **Off** – Save sync is completely disabled
-- **Manual** – Save sync is available via the `Y` button from the platform menu
+- **Manual** – Save sync is available via the `Y` button from the main menu
 - **Automatic** – Grout automatically syncs saves in the background when you launch the app.
 A cloud icon in the status bar shows sync progress.
 If issues are detected, a `Y` button appears to access manual sync.

 **Save Sync Mappings** - Opens a sub-menu where you can configure which emulator save directory to use for each platform.
 This is useful for platforms with multiple emulators (e.g., GBA on muOS).
 Only visible when Save Sync is enabled.

 **Advanced** - Opens a sub-menu for advanced configuration options.
 See [Advanced Settings](#advanced-settings) below.